Jun Hyun-moo

 Jun Hyun-moo (born November 7, 1977) is a South Korean host and television personality.
 Before becoming a host, he was a KBS news anchor and radio announcer.

 Education

 Jeon graduated from Yonsei University with a degree in Sociology and English Literature.

 Philanthropy

 Jun also donated 100 million won to single mothers in 2018 and joined the Seoul Fruit of Love Honor Society.

 In 2019, Jun donated 50 million won to help victims of the Gangwon wildfires and in 2020 he donated 100 million won to low-income families struggling with COVID-19.
-He also donated 10 million won to teenagers to help them generate self-sufficiency through the 'Free Market'.
+He also donated 10 million won to teenagers to help them generate self-sufficiency through the Free Market.

 On March 7, 2022, Jun donated 100 million won to support emergency relief for forest fire victims through Community Chest Korea (hereinafter referred to as the fruit of love).

+In November 2025, he donated KRW 100 million to Yonsei University Health System (YUHS) to mark his birthday.